 ⚖️ What Is Aggravated Assault in Florida?

-An intentional and unlawful threat to do violence to another person with:
+• an intentional and unlawful threat to do violence to another person

-- An apparent ability to carry out the threat,
+• combined with an apparent ability to carry out the threat

-- The use of a deadly weapon or intent to commit a felony.
+• along with the use of a deadly weapon or intent to commit a felony

-Florida law focuses on intent, weapons, and perceived threats — meaning a person can be charged with a felony aggravated assault without ever laying a hand on anyone.
+Florida law focuses on intent, weapons, perception, and immediacy — meaning a person can be charged with aggravated assault without ever laying a hand on anyone.

-Moreover, no physical injury is required to charge aggravated assault, yet the penalties can rival those imposed for violent battery offenses under Florida law.
+No physical injury is required either.
+But the penalties can still rival those imposed for other serious violent offenses.

 🔨 What Counts as a Deadly Weapon?